Sethupathy-Lab/miRquant/tutorial/TUTORIAL.md

 ##### Notes on adaptors

-miRquant2.0 is able to extract the barcode index sequence from fastq file in the Cassava 1.8 or later.
-Here is an example, where the six nucleotide index sequence can be seen at the end of the sequence ID line.
+miRquant2.0 is able to extract the barcode index sequence from fastq files in the Cassava 1.8 or later format.
+An example of the Cassava 1.8 format, where the six nucleotide index sequence can be seen at the end of the sequence ID line.
 ```
 @EAS139:136:FC706VJ:2:2104:15343:197393 1:Y:18:ATCACG
 ```

-If your fastqs are not in this format, the index sequences can be supplied in a tab-separated file called _barcodes.txt_ of the following format:
+If your fastqs are not in this format, the index sequences can be supplied in a tab-separated file called _barcodes.txt_, formated like this:
 ```
 SampleA.fastq    ATGTCA
 SampleB.fastq    CGTCCG